flox/flox/cli/flox/doc/flox-activate.md

   Executes `CMD` in the same environment as if run inside an interactive shell produced by an interactive `flox activate`
   The shell `CMD` is run by is determined by `$FLOX_SHELL` or `$SHELL`.
-* in-place: `flox activate` when invoked from an non-interactive shell with it's `stdout` redirected e.g. `eval "$(flox activate)"`\
+* in-place: `flox activate` when invoked from a non-interactive shell with it's `stdout` redirected e.g. `eval "$(flox activate)"`\
   Produces commands to be sourced by the parent shell.
   Flox will determine the parent shell from `$FLOX_SHELL` or otherwise